tominator1pl/ColoringPixelsFlood/README.md

 <br />Requires .NET Framework 4.6.1 or later

 Use the new Wizard.
 Alt + Numpad5
-Be sure to set Lock Completed Pixels and
-Remove completed colors from palette in the game settings
+<br />Be sure to set Lock Completed Pixels and Remove completed colors from palette in the game settings

 You can also try Turbo mode (requires switching VSync Off)